-This will be a highly valuable reference source, supporting academics, researchers and postgraduate students interested in polymer blends, or involved in the fields of polymer science, polymer chemistry, polymer physics and materials science, as well as scientists, R&D professionals and engineers in industry who are involved in the development or engineering of polymer products.
+While this book will be a highly valuable reference source for academics, researchers and postgraduate students interested in polymer blends, it will also be ideal for anyone involved in the fields of polymer science, polymer chemistry, polymer physics, materials science, scientists, R&D professionals, and engineers in involved in the development or engineering of polymer products.

 - Offers detailed and systematic coverage of essential and advanced topics relating to the compatibilization of polymer blends

 - Presents a critical analysis of the effect of compatibilization on morphology and thermal, mechanical, electrical and viscoelastic properties of polymer blends

 - Draws on novel studies and state-of-the-art research, discussing the latest issues and developments